Are you planning a trip to Taiwan? If so, this 2 weeks in Taiwan itinerary is just what you need to plan an epic trip!

 After exploring laidback Kenting, make your way to one of Taiwan’s most scenic treasures – Taitung.
 From here, you can catch a local TRA train to Hualien (and access Taroko Gorge) before finally making your way back to Taipei.

 Taitung is mainly an untouched slice of Taiwan, and not many travelers venture out this far.
-Partly because of the traveling time involved to get here.
+Partly because of the traveling time involved to get there.
 But if you have a few extra days on your three weeks in Taiwan itinerary exploring this scenic coastal area will be well worth your time.
-Besides the mind-blowing landscapes on offer, there will be plenty of opportunity to enjoy the beach vibes, soak in the nearby hot springs, or trek through lush jungles.
+Besides the mind-blowing landscapes on offer, there will be plenty of opportunity to enjoy the beach vibes, soak in the nearby hot springs, or cycle through rice paddies.
+Read my detailed guide on things to do in Taitung.
+This guide on exactly how to get to Taitung will also come in handy.

 Since 2-3 days is sufficient time to explore Taitung, you could easily adjust the rest of your Taiwan itinerary.
 For instance, spend an extra day in Taipei or even more time relaxing at the beach or exploring Taroko Gorge.